swatlab/crash-inducing/Readme.md

-#An Empirical Study of Crash-inducing Commits on Mozilla Firefox
+#An Empirical Study of Crash-inducing Commits in Mozilla Firefox

 #Requirements
 - Python 2.7 or newer